Villa Park: Rugby

 Great Britain secured the first ever rugby league test series at the ground when they defeated the touring Australian Kangaroos side 6–5 on 14 February 1909 in front of a crowd of 9,000.
 A second rugby league game followed three years later on New Year's Day 1912 when 4,000 people turned up to see Australia beat Great Britain 33–8.
 The stadium has seen several international rugby union tour matches.
 On 8 October 1924, a North Midlands XV lost 40–3 to the New Zealand side touring Europe and Canada at the time.
 The second game took place on 30 December 1953 when Midlands Counties played another New Zealand side on their 1953–1954 tour of United Kingdom, Ireland, France and North America.
 The Midlands side lost 18–3.

 Villa Park was chosen as the venue for two pool matches in the 2015 Rugby World Cup.
 The first was a Pool B match between South Africa and Samoa on 26 September 2015 with South Africa winning 46–6 with 39,526 in attendance.
 The second was a Pool A match between Australia and Uruguay the next day with Australia winning 65–3 in front of 39,605 spectators.

 Birmingham hosted the 2022 Commonwealth Games.
 Though Villa Park was originally chosen to host the Rugby Sevens competition, the event was moved to the Coventry Building Society Arena in Coventry.
 This was because the Premier League began in July while the games were on, in order to accommodate the 2022 FIFA World Cup in Qatar at the end of the year.

 In July 2025, it was announced that Villa Park would host Premiership Rugby on 28 March 2026.
-The game will be between Gloucester and Leicester Tigers and will form part of the league 'Big Game' weekend, the two teams will also play for the Slater Cup.
+The game was between Gloucester and Leicester Tigers and formed part of the league's 'Big Game' weekend.
+The two teams competed for the Slater Cup, with holders Leicester Tigers winning the game 36–17 to retain the cup.